PhD Candidate in Ecogastronomy, Education, and Society, Università degli Studi di Scienze Gastronomiche

 Ashley "Thao" Dam is a medical anthropologist, budding ethnobotanist, and final year PhD candidate in ecogastronomy, education, and society at Università degli Studi di Scienze Gastronomiche in Pollenzo, Italy.
-Thao's research is focused on traditional Khmer food-medicine use and consumption during times of ecological instability in rural Siem Reap Province, Cambodia.
+Thao's research is focused on Khmer folk food-medicine use and consumption during times of ecological instability in Siem Reap Province, Cambodia.

 Taming the pandemic?
 The importance of homemade plant-based foods and beverages as community responses to COVID-19